rtj-dev/Flags/README.md

 ## 1. Setup and Approach

 ### 1.1 Hybrid Attack Setup
 To meet the penetration test requirement of using a specific source IP, I set up a hybrid attack infrastructure leveraging a Debian-based AWS EC2 instance (t3.small) and a local attack box running **Exegol**.
-I went with this approach to ensure I can maintain persistent access to the target, as my home IP is subject to change.
+I went with this approach to ensure I can maintain persistent access to the target, as my home IP is dynamic.

 - **AWS EC2 Instance (t3.small, Debian)**:
   - **Purpose**: Hosts lightweight tools (`nmap`, `curl`, `ftp`) and serves as a SOCKS5 proxy for heavier workloads.